Pasit065/frontend_journey/section1_introduction/introduction_of_Javascript.md

 # Introduction
 ## What is Javascript.
-Javascript is the one of the most important progaming language that used for web developers.
+Javascript is the one of the most important progaming language that used for web developers and it designed to integrated with HTML.
 ## Important Javascript method.
 Today we will talk about an important method that could work along with HTML element called 'getElementId'